nameofname/dependent-tree/README.md

 # Dependent Tree

 CLI utility which builds a dependent tree for your package to find out where it is used.
+The 'dependent tree' is the inverse of a package's dependency tree - it's a tree of all packages depending on a given package.
-Works on a per-organization basis : it doesn't search all of npm, just your organization.
+This utility works on a per-organization basis : it doesn't search all of npm, just your organization.

 ## Steps :